EPCCed/archer-gpu-course/section-4.01/README.md

 ## Kernels

-Kernals may also be submitted to a non-default stream by using an optional argument to the execution configuration.
+Kernels may also be submitted to a non-default stream by using an optional argument to the execution configuration.
 In general, the arguments are of the form
 ```